-The Africa Survey is a comprehensive collection of close on 2,000 economic, social and political indicators drawn from over 80 sources for all African countries.
+The Africa Survey is a comprehensive collection of close on 2,000 economic, social and political indicators drawn from more than 80 sources for all African countries.
 Updated annually, with trend analysis and capacity for tailored research, it is an indispensable resource for analysts, investors and business people alike.

 Contact us for a copy – email@example.com

-Welcome to the latest edition of the Africa Survey, Good Governance Africa’s annual compendium on fast facts and indicators related to the continent.
-Work on our digitization project continues in earnest, as the print version simply cannot contain the volume of data that continues to amass.
+Welcome to the latest edition of the Africa Survey, Good Governance Africa’s annual compendium of fast facts and indicators related to the continent.
+Work on our digitisation project continues in earnest, as the print version simply cannot contain the volume of data that continues to amass.
 Access to information remains key for knowledge generation and sharing.

-Whether you are a government official, a fund manager, a civil society analyst or an aficionado for data science this reference work will appeal to you.
+Whether you are a government official, a fund manager, a civil society analyst or an aficionado of data science this reference work will appeal to you.

-Our indicators range from health, education infrastructure and the economy, through business, crime and security to politics and governance to name just some of our focal areas.
+Our indicators range from health, education, infrastructure, the economy and business, crime and security to politics and governance, to name just some of our areas of focus.

-This edition is dedicated to the late Neil Zitha, the Africa Survey Coordinator, a valued colleague and dedicated member of our team who was murdered late last year.
+This edition is dedicated to the late Neil Zitha, the Africa Survey coordinator, a valued colleague and dedicated member of our team, who was murdered in late 2018.
 Neil represented the best of a curious mind, dedicated scholarship and a silent, solid work ethic.
 He exemplified a new wave of African leader, quietly committed to societal transformation.